 As mentioned above because memory is a volatile memory when the computer loses power anything stored in RAM is lost.
 For instance, as you are working on or creating a document it is stored in RAM if it is not saved to non-volatile memory ( e.g. the hard drive) it would be lost if the computer lost power.

 It is very common for new computer users to be confused by what portions of the computer is memory.
 Although both the hard drive and RAM are a memory, it is more appropriate to refer to RAM as “memory” or” primary memory” and a hard drive as “storage” or” secondary storage .”

 When someone asks how much memory is in your computer, it is often between 1GB and 16 GB of Random Access Memory and several hundred gigabytes of even a terabyte of hard disk drive storage.
 In other words, you always have more hard drive space than memory.

-My normal service area is Bridgend area, however, I also cover Swansea, Port Talbot, Brynthethin, Sarn, Ogmore Vale, Maesteg, Bridgend, Llantwit Major, Cowbridge, Barry, Penarth, Dinas Powys and Cardiff.
-I can also offer worldwide remote support, with competitive rates and a friendly, professional service that can’t be beaten.
+Our normal service area is Bridged, however, we also cover Swansea, Port Talbot, Brynthethin, Sarn, Ogmore Vale, Maesteg, Llantwit Major, Cowbridge, Barry, Penarth, Dinas Powys, Cardiff and as far as Newport.